Inappropriate remarks on nonprofit boards

 Where can I find the inappropriate remarks in Robert’s Rules of Order?

-You can find the rules about these remarks in Robert’s Rules of Order Newly Revised, 11th edition, the only current and authorized version of Robert’s Rules, on pages xxxiv, 43, and 392-393.
+You can find the rules about these remarks in Robert’s Rules of Order Newly Revised, 12th edition, the current and authorized version of Robert’s Rules, in Sections 43:19 – 28.